sirkirby/serilog-sinks-eventgrid/README.md

 ### When you don't specify a custom subject or type

 The simplest way to use the sink, is to let it set the subject and type for you.
 If neither was supplied using the above methods, then the sink will use reflection to walk back up the stack trace and attempt to add a meaningful subject and type for your event.
-The subject is based on the calling apps method name and any parameter names for that method in the following format: `MethodName/param1/param2`.
-The type will simply use the assembly name and class name in the following format: `AssemblyName/ClassName`.
+The subject will be derived from the calling method's name, as well as it's parameter names, in the following format: `MethodName/param1/param2`.
+The type will be derived from the calling method's class name and the class's assembly name, in the following format: `AssemblyName/ClassName`.
 This is the resulting event based on the example class:

 ```csharp
 public class MyLogicClass